guidepup/guidepup.dev/docs/api/class-screenreader.md

 **Implements:** [IScreenReader]

-A ScreenReader instance can be used to launch and control the default screen reader for the environment: VoiceOver for MacOS and NVDA for Windows.
+A ScreenReader instance can be used to launch and control the default screen reader for the environment: VoiceOver for macOS and NVDA for Windows.

 Here's a typical example using a [ScreenReader] instance: